satyapravin/asymmetric_lp/README.md

 ## Disclaimer

 This software is for educational and research purposes.
 Trading cryptocurrencies involves substantial risk of loss.
 Past performance does not guarantee future results.
 Use at your own risk.

----

-Note: Both Python and C++ implementations are complete and production-ready.
-The system provides a comprehensive multi-process trading architecture with per-process configuration, dual connectivity (HTTP + WebSocket), robust inter-process communication via ZMQ, and a comprehensive test suite with 200+ test cases covering all aspects of the system.
-See individual component READMEs for detailed implementation status.